-Lead, Regulatory Affairs CMC and/or Device, Plasma-Derived Therapies Business Unit
+Lead, Regulatory Affairs CMC, Plasma-Derived Therapies Business Unit (Director level)

 Takeda fosters a collaborative and stimulating work environment filled with opportunity and the chance to make a difference in people's lives.
 It is a workplace driven by integrity, one of Takeda’s long-held values that extends to both the patients we serve and our employees who develop and deliver medicines.
 Across our company, Takeda employees bring together diverse strengths that together create a stronger whole.

 As one of the world’s leading biopharmaceutical companies, Takeda is committed to bringing Better Health and a Brighter future to people worldwide.
 We aspire to bring our leadership in translating science into life-changing medicines to the next level, in our core focus areas; oncology, gastroenterology, neuroscience, rare diseases, plasma-derived therapies, and vaccines.

 We are a passionate team doing important work that impacts patients’ lives.
 If you are driven to create better health and a brighter future, join us!

 What makes a successful member of our team?
 Check out the traits we’re looking for and see if you have the right mix.